dalgard/meteor-viewmodel/README.md

 ## Usage

-The example below is fairly verbose compared to normal use, but demonstrates the core features of the package.
+The example below demonstrates the core features of the package.

 Viewmodel declarations may sometimes be omitted altogether – the `{{bind}}` helper automatically creates what it needs, if registered globally (like in the quickstart example).